hazelcast/hazelcast/site/docs/enterprise/management-center.md

 Like with the Jet Enterprise Server, Jet Management Center also requires a license key.
 You can get a 30-day trial license from [the Hazelcast website](https://hazelcast.com/download).
-You can use the same license key on the management center as on the enterprise server.

-## Setting License Key

-Like with the Jet Enterprise Server, Jet Management Center also requires a license key.
-You can get a 30-day trial license from [the Hazelcast website](https://hazelcast.com/download).

 You can also run the Management Center without a license key,